Chicken Manure: Turning Waste Into Quality Fertilizer

 Hoffman 20505 Dehydrated Super Manure 4-2-3, 5 Pounds

 Don’t need a massive amount of chicken fertilizer?
 Hoffman’s Super Manure is another pelletized organic option for you.
-Sold in 5-lb bags, it provides ample nutrition for houseplants or small gardens.
+Sold in 5-lb bags, it provides ample nutrition for houseplants or a small vegetable garden.

-Chicken litter is a great natural fertilizer.
-It really shows its benefits in the health and yield of your garden plants!
-Have you used chicken fertilizer before, and if so, how much did your yield improve?
-Let us know in the comment section!
+Chicken litter is a great natural garden fertilizer.
+It really shows its benefits in the health and yield of your vegetable garden plants!